DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 “I’m very sorry, Mr. Callaghan, but your wife was pronounced dead at the scene.
-If it’s any comfort, the EMT said it looked liked she’d died instantly when the tractor-trailer rolled over her pickup, and she hadn’t suffered.”
+If it’s any comfort, the EMT said it looked liked she’d died instantly when the tractor-trailer rolled over her car, and she hadn’t suffered.”

 It wasn’t any comfort then.
 It wasn’t any comfort when Jack had to call their daughter, Meagan, at Duke University and tell their eldest child her mother was dead.
-It wasn’t any comfort when he’d had to call their son, Branden, at VMI and tell their youngest child his mother died in a car accident.
+It wasn’t any comfort when he’d had to call their son, Brayden, at VMI and tell their youngest child his mother died in a car accident.
 It wasn’t any comfort at the funeral.
 It wasn’t any comfort one hundred and forty-two days later knowing Cheryl hadn’t suffered.
 Jack was suffering.
 He’d suffered every day since the phone call.